MJ Melendez Player Props: Royals vs. Rays

-After going 0-for-4 in his last game, MJ Melendez and the Kansas City Royals take on the Tampa Bay Rays (who will hand the ball to Yonny Chirinos) at 4:10 PM ET on Saturday.
+MJ Melendez, with a slugging percentage of .278 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Tampa Bay Rays, with Tyler Glasnow on the hill, June 25 at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Rays.
+In his most recent game he had a hitless performance (0-for-5) against the Rays.

 MJ Melendez Game Info & Props vs. the Rays